AG977/simple-js-app/README.md

 7. The JavaScript code may be manually formatted.
 8. The app must use at least one additional complex UI pattern, such as a modal, for details or touch interactions.
-9. The app may allow searching for items (e.g., searching for Pokémon).
-10. The app must not throw any errors when being used.
+9. The app must not throw any errors when being used.
-11. The app should be deployed to a publicly accessible platform like GitHub Pages (you can review how to do this in Intro to Frontend Development's Exercise 10: Code Quality, Testing, & Web Hosting).
+10. The app should be deployed to a publicly accessible platform like GitHub Pages
-12. The app must work in Chrome, Firefox, Safari, Edge, and Internet Explorer 11.
+11. The app must work in Chrome, Firefox, Safari, Edge, and Internet Explorer 11.

 ##  *Nice to have:*
 1. The app should show loading indicators while loading data.
-2. The app should handle errors (such as trying to load data while offline) and show user-friendly error messages.

 ##  *Technologies:*
 1. Text editor: Atom